5 Things to Remember About Substantiating Charitable Donations

 4. More paperwork is required for noncash donations valued at more than $250 but less than $5,000.
 It is required that you submit a contemporaneous written acknowledgment along with evidence, in writing, that provides support for the donation’s acquisition date, cost, and fair market value.
 The acknowledgment must also provide a description of the item that was donated.

 5. The most complicated donations are noncash contributions valued at more than $5,000.
 In general, both a qualified appraisal and a written acknowledgment are required—unless the donation is publicly traded securities.
-There are some cases where additional requirements may apply to your donation, so be sure to contact your local CRI tax advisor if you have already made or have plans to make a considerable noncash donation.
+In some cases, additional requirements may apply to your donation, so be sure to contact your tax advisor if you have made or have plans to make a considerable noncash donation.

 Subscribe to our e-communications to receive the latest accounting and advisory news and updates impacting you and your business.